Updated: Feb 19

 We’re not comparing ourselves to anyone else.
 We’re just on twitter and FB celebrating what makes us unique.
 And despite the examples that I showed to him regarding this problem, he continues to revert to form.

 And once again, this is a problem that they choose to ignore.
-They underestimate the impact some of this negativity towards us has had on us.
+They underestimate the impact some of this negativity has on women like us.
+Once you see through their gas-lighting tactics it will make you want to become even more vocal on the issue.

-Basically, he is deeming his own experience as an objective reality for all, even for women like me, despite the fact that he is only speaking from a male perspective.
-He cannot fathom a woman struggling with insecurities because her beauty type is not what is being promoted as the 'beauty standard' in the cultural sphere that she is in.
+Basically, he is deeming his own experience as an objective reality for all, even for women like me.
+He want's to make you, the woman struggling with insecurities because her phenotype is not what is being promoted as the 'beauty standard' in the cultural sphere; question her own experience and reality.
 But what do I know, right?
 People like this annoy the hell out of me!
-I mean, guys like these who down play our struggles as if they don't exist pose a real problem.
+I mean, guys like these who gaslight us and down play our struggles as if they don't exist pose a real problem.
 And ignoring the problem sure isn't going to fix it, either.

 My struggle isn't invalidated by your lack of experience or disposition.